VIEW EXECUTIVE BOARD PROFILES

-He is Chief Executive of the West of England Sport Trust, leading the development of this County Sports Partnership as one of the first to become an independent company and Charitable Trust in 2006.
-Steve has held a number of non-executive roles within the sport sector alongside his role as CEO, and is looking forward to engaging with the GCCC Executive Board.
-His background includes:
+Steve is Chief Executive of the West of England Sport Trust, leading the development of this County Sports Partnership as one of the first to become an independent company and Charitable Trust in 2006.
+He has held a number of non-executive roles within the sport sector alongside his role as CEO.

 • Professional Basketball player for 15 years, 18 England Caps, and Captain of GB Students